 - One of four teams at 4-3 in the Mountain West, New Mexico enters Saturday 12-6 overall and 7-2 at The Pit this season.Â

-- The Lobos have lost two straight, with one of those games being at home vs. Nevada, who GCU recently defeated 65-51 on Wednesday.Â
+- The Lobos have lost two straight, with one of those games being at home vs. Nevada, who GCU defeated 65-51 on Wednesday.Â

 - UNM averages 41 rebounds per game, most in the Mountain West and 47th nationally.
-It's 6.2 rebound margin is first in the league with its 13.9 offensive boards per contest also a conference best,
+Its 6.2 rebound margin is first in the league with its 13.9 offensive boards per contest also a conference best,

 WHAT'S NEXT?Â

-- GCU has its first rematch of the season with a road outing at Colorado State Wednesday, Jan.
-21 in Fort Collins.Â
+- GCU has its first rematch of the season with an outing at Colorado State on Wednesday.Â